DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

   * terminateReason `string`: This property is set only if the job is in the completed state.
 If the Batch service terminates the job, it sets the reason as follows: JMComplete - the Job Manager task completed, and killJobOnCompletion was set to true.
 MaxWallClockTimeExpiry - the job reached its maxWallClockTime constraint.
 TerminateJobSchedule - the job ran as part of a schedule, and the schedule terminated.
 AllTasksComplete - the job's onAllTasksComplete attribute is set to terminatejob, and all tasks in the job are complete.
 TaskFailed - the job's onTaskFailure attribute is set to performExitOptionsJobAction, and a task in the job failed with an exit condition that specified a jobAction of terminatejob.
 Any other string is a user-defined reason specified in a call to the 'Terminate a job' operation.

 ### JobManagerTask
 * Specifies details of a Job Manager task. `object`: The Job Manager task is automatically started when the job is created.
 The Batch service tries to schedule the Job Manager task before any other tasks in the job.
 When shrinking a pool, the Batch service tries to preserve compute nodes where Job Manager tasks are running for as long as possible (that is, nodes running 'normal' tasks are removed before nodes running Job Manager tasks).
 When a Job Manager task fails and needs to be restarted, the system tries to schedule it at the highest priority.
 If there are no idle nodes available, the system may terminate one of the running tasks in the pool and return it to the queue in order to make room for the Job Manager task to restart.
 Note that a Job Manager task in one job does not have priority over tasks in other jobs.
 Across jobs, only job level priorities are observed.
 For example, if a Job Manager in a priority 0 job needs to be restarted, it will not displace tasks of a priority 1 job.
+Batch will retry tasks when a recovery operation is triggered on a compute node.
+Examples of recovery operations include (but are not limited to) when an unhealthy compute node is rebooted or a compute node disappeared due to host failure.
+Retries due to recovery operations are independent of and are not counted against the maxTaskRetryCount.
+Even if the maxTaskRetryCount is 0, an internal retry due to a recovery operation may occur.
+Because of this, all tasks should be idempotent.
+This means tasks need to tolerate being interrupted and restarted without causing any corruption or duplicate data.
+The best practice for long running tasks is to use some form of checkpointing.
-  * allowLowPriorityNode `boolean`: The default value is false.
+  * allowLowPriorityNode `boolean`: The default value is true.
   * applicationPackageReferences `array`: Application packages are downloaded and deployed to a shared directory, not the task working directory.
 Therefore, if a referenced package is already on the compute node, and is up to date, then it is not re-downloaded; the existing copy on the compute node is used.
 If a referenced application package cannot be installed, for example because the package has been deleted or because download failed, the task fails.
     * items [ApplicationPackageReference](#applicationpackagereference)
   * authenticationTokenSettings [AuthenticationTokenSettings](#authenticationtokensettings)
   * commandLine **required** `string`: The command line does not run under a shell, and therefore cannot take advantage of shell features such as environment variable expansion.
 If you want to take advantage of such features, you should invoke the shell in the command line, for example using "cmd /c MyCommand" in Windows or "/bin/sh -c MyCommand" in Linux.
+If the command line refers to file paths, it should use a relative path (relative to the task working directory), or use the Batch provided environment variable (https://docs.microsoft.com/en-us/azure/batch/batch-compute-node-environment-variables).
   * constraints [TaskConstraints](#taskconstraints)
   * containerSettings [TaskContainerSettings](#taskcontainersettings)
   * displayName `string`: It need not be unique and can contain any Unicode characters up to a maximum length of 1024.